 - Ole Henriksen Vitamin C Serum // I started using Ole Henriksen’s Truth Serum about 18 months ago and have never looked back.
 It’s one product that I’ll continue to buy and use religiously because it actually does what it should; it boosts your glow and helps keep your skin texture in check.
 I apply twice a day – including before flying – and use it under my moisturizer.

 - Glamglow Thirsty Mud Hydrating Treatment // In lieu of a traditional moisturizer – or sometimes on top of it – I like to slather in Glamglow’s Thirsty Mud Hydrating Treatment before a flight.
 This stuff smells insanely good and is luxuriously thick.
 It’s too thick for me to use as a daily moisturizer but it’s an incredible moisturizer in flight because of its long wear consistency.

-- Lip Balm // I have three lip balms that come with me everywhere – my Eos ball, a Mac lip balm that’s super hydrating, and my St. Maarten-based Caribe Baie minty lip balm.
-This always looks odd to others, but I put lip balm on my lips (obviously) and around my nose since my skin gets so parched.
+- Lip Balm // I have three lip balms that come with me everywhere – my Lippe Balm, a Mac lip balm that’s super hydrating, and my St. Maarten-based Caribe Baie minty lip balm.
+I’m sure this looks odd to others, but I put lip balm on my lips (obviously) and around my nose since my skin gets so parched.
 Also, the minty version in your nose is surprisingly refreshing.
 Seriously.
 Anyone else?